tynardone/tynardone/README.md

 👋 Hi, I’m Tyler Nardone!
 I am a data anlayst and self-taught python programmer on a journey of continous learning!
-I started my career as a lab biologist, then field ecologist, and almost started a PhD in Quantitative Ecology before deciding academia was not the path for me and would rather enter the workforce.
+I started my career as a lab biologist, then field ecologist, and almost started a PhD in Quantitative Ecology before deciding academia was not the path for me.
 I discovered analytics as a career and found a late-blooming enjoyment in programming in Python and SQL.